jarikomppa/proctree/readme.md

 The ported proctree.cpp does not generate exactly the same output as the original proctree.js.
 This may be partially due to the different math accuracy used, but it's possible that I managed to slip a bug or two into the algorithm.
+(Feel free to debug..)

 ## Anything else?